McDonalds Monopoly Bond Street: How To Get It (UK)

 If you win a big prize like a car, they’ll probably want to know where and when you bought each of the winning pieces so rule out fraud.

-How to Win the Car
+How to win the car

 Using the app also keeps your stickers safe.
 So that if you do happen to find Bond Street, any previous green stickers that you’ve found will already be stored safely and securely for you.
-Regardless, you should never throw away the paper gamepieces, as you’ll need these to claim the prize.

 Related Posts